Adelaide Olympic FC: The early years

+The 2000's

 The 2004 Premier League season was without a doubt the club's best year in terms of on-field performance.
-The club earned 2nd spot on the Premier League table and played in the grand final against Metro Stars eventually losing 2–1 after leading 0–1.
-Adelaide Olympic then continued with another good year in 2005 once again finishing second on the Premier League table and making the finals again however they lost to eventual champions Adelaide City in the semi-final.

-Following the loss of several key and experienced players, Adelaide Olympic was relegated at the end of the 2006 season.
+The club earned 2nd spot on the Premier League table and played in the grand final.
+Adelaide Olympic in 2005 once again finished second.
+Following the loss of several key players, Adelaide Olympic was relegated at the end of the 2006 season.
 Seasons 2007, '08, and '09 were spent languishing mid-table in the second division and a massive amount of debt being accumulated.

-During the end of the 2009 season a number of key figures within the Adelaide Greek community joined forces to rescue Adelaide Olympic and return the club to the first tier of football.
+During the end of the 2009 season, a number of key figures within the Adelaide Greek community joined forces to rescue Adelaide Olympic.
 A new board was elected and got on with job of sorting out the club's finances.
-Former Socceroo Branko Milosevic was appointed as first team coach and number of former players returned to the club as it sought to challenge for promotion into the first division.
+Former Socceroo Branko Milosevic was appointed as first team coach and number of former players returned.